gjpelletier/EasyMLR/README.md

 # Tools for Machine Learning Regression in Python

-The EasyMLR module includes the following main Python functions to facilitate the use of sklearn, XGBoost, LightGBM, statsmodels, and optuna solvers:
+The EasyMLR module includes the following main Python functions to facilitate the use of sklearn, XGBoost, CatBoost, LightGBM, statsmodels, and optuna solvers:

  - **lasso** - LassoCV, LassoLarsCV, and LassoLarsIC using AIC/BIC
  - **ridge** - RidgeCV and Ridge using VIF
  - **elastic** - ElasticNetCV
  - **xgb_auto** - XGBoostRegressor with automatic cross-validated optimization of the hyperparameters
  - **xgb** - XGBoostRegressor with user-specified hyperparameters
+ - **catboost_auto** - CatBoostRegressor with automatic cross-validated optimization of the hyperparameters
+ - **catboost** - CatBoostRegressor with user-specified hyperparameters
  - **gbr_auto** - GradientBoostingRegressor with automatic cross-validated optimization of the hyperparameters
  - **gbr** - GradientBoostingRegressor with user-specified hyperparameters
  - **svr_auto** - SVR with automatic cross-validated optimization of the hyperparameters